 Hotel accommodations have been arranged at Columbus's Hyatt Regency Hotel, conveniently located adjacent to food, drink, and cultural hotspots, including history German Village, the Brewery, the Arena Districts, and the Short North Arts District.
 The recently renovated hotel, featuring 631 rooms and suites, is located at 350 North High Street and is easily accessed via car or public transportation.
 Other hotels -- and important information about Getting Around and Experiencing Columbus -- are included in Welcome and Preliminary Information.

 IMPORTANT ACCOMMODATIONS INFORMATION: Hotel room rates have been negotiated by the American Association for the History of Medicine (AAHM).
 In order to receive the AAHM-contracted room rate of $173 a night plus local taxes of 17.5%, please use the "Conference Hotel" section at the AAHM2019 website and use the special room-rate code G-AAHM.
+In addition: in order to make a reservation that includes Tuesday night, you must call the hotel, not use the online registration form!

 We are looking forward to seeing you in Columbus!